Chinese Masterpieces

 (click image to enlarge)

-Exceptional and Highly Coveted Imperial Jun Narcissus Octagonal Bowl from the Song Dynasty
+Exceptional and Highly Coveted Imperial Jun Narcissus Octagonal Bowl from the early Ming Dynasty

-This exquisite piece from the Song Dynasty features a Jun octagonal form characterized by a purplish-blue glaze, accented with a reddish area beneath the lip on the exterior.
+This exquisite piece from the early Ming Dynasty features a Jun octagonal form characterized by a purplish-blue glaze, accented with a reddish area beneath the lip on the exterior.
 The interior displays a delicate light blue hue, while a dark brown slip has been applied where the glaze thins, including a dark brown rim and edges.
 Notably, worm tracks are visible on the interior surface.
-The base is inscribed with two character marks.
+The base is inscribed with three character marks.
 This vessel measures 9 1/8 inches in diameter. ppjrs

 (click image to enlarge)